dereknutile/toolbox/docs/SCHEMA.md

 -------------------------------------------------------------------------------

 ### Alert
-Stores messages to communicate alerts to user base.
-Ties to the priority table.
+Stores messages to communicate alerts to users.

 #### Structure